 Naturally, with each of the approaches, the effort differs.
 Black-box pentesting requires little support from the client other than basic system information such as URL and IP address.
 White-box, on the other hand, requires full client support to provide privileged access and detailed system information.

-Which approach is preferred and makes the most sense for your business?
+Which approach is preferred and makes the most sense for your businessmakes the most sense for your business?

 Typically the most basic of pentests, a big advantage of black-box pentesting is the minimal effort required from the client.
 If a tester were to test, for instance, a food delivery business’ web application (Web Application Penetration Test), the tester will usually only be able to test the login page and any other publicly accessible pages (eg. Contact Form) for vulnerabilities.
 Unless the pentester is able to breach the login page and gain access to the application, no further functions would be testable.
 This is akin to an outsider trying to break into a system with limited knowledge.

 Certainly, enumerating functions or fuzzing are other ways to identify potential vulnerabilities, but these often yield ineffective results even after long hours.
 The primary disadvantage of black-box then is that it yields limited information about real vulnerabilities of a target system.